-Indeed, attendance for 2013, the event’s 17th, was down: Organizers said 111,000 fans passed through the festival’s gates over last week’s three-day run.
+Indeed, attendance for 2013 was down: Organizers said 111,000 fans passed through the festival’s gates over last week’s three-day run.

 Japanese band Kemuri brought its brand of ska-punk to the Green Stage in the afternoon, while the Chicago-based quartet The Sea And Cake rolled through a set of jazz-inspired rock.